DaveBenham/VenomModules/README.md

   The number of coin flips is the maximum channel count found across the TRIG and PROB inputs.
 If one of the inputs is monophonic, and the other polyphonic, then the monophonic input is replicated to match the channel count of the polyphonic input.
 If a polyphonic input is missing channels, then the missing channels are treated as 0V.

   If the coin flip count is 1 (both TRIG and PROB are mono), then polyphonic inputs to A and/or B are treated as a whole - all of the channels on the A input are directed to either the A or B output.
 The same for the B input.
-The number of channels need not match across A and B.
+If either A or B input has fewer channels than the other, then the missing channels are made up with 0V so that A and B always send the same number of channels.

   But if either of TRIG or PROB are poly, resulting in multiple coin flips, then each coin flip is applied to the appropriate channels in A and B inputs.
 This can result in A and B input channels being scrambled across the A and B outputs.
 Monophonic A and/or B inputs are replicated to match the coin flip channel count.
 Missing channels in A and/or B are treated as 0V.
-Extra channels are ignored.
+Extra input channels in A or B are ignored.

 - **All inputs**